-Tomlinson’s earlier books include Monteverdi and the End of the Renaissance; Music in Renaissance Magic; Metaphysical Song: An Essay on Opera; The Singing of the New World: Indigenous Voice in the Era of European Contact; and Music and Historical Critique.
-He is the co-author, with Joseph Kerman, of the music appreciation textbook Listen, now in its eighth edition.
+His latest research, joining humanistic theory, archaeology, and evolutionary science, investigates the role of cultural forces in the formation of modern humanity.
+It has led to two books: A Million Years of Music: The Emergence of Human Modernity (2015) and Culture and the Course of Human Evolution (in press).
+His earlier books include Monteverdi and the End of the Renaissance; Music in Renaissance Magic: Toward a Historiography of Others; Metaphysical Song: An Essay on Opera; The Singing of the New World: Indigenous Voice in the Era of European Contact; and Music and Historical Critique.
+He is the coauthor, with the late Joseph Kerman, of the music appreciation textbook Listen, now in its eighth edition.

-Tomlinson has garnered prizes from the American Musicological Society, ASCAP, the Modern Language Association, and the British Academy.
-He is a member of the American Academy of Arts and Sciences and the recipient of a Guggenheim Fellowship and a MacArthur Award.
+Tomlinson received his BA from Dartmouth College and his PhD from the University of California at Berkeley.
+He arrived at Yale in 2010 after many years as Annenberg Professor in the Humanities at the University of Pennsylvania.
+He has served as a Phi Beta Kappa Visiting Scholar and garnered prizes from ASCAP, the American Musicological Society, the Modern Language Association, and the British Academy.
+In 2001 he was elected a member of the American Academy of Arts and Sciences, and he is the recipient of a Guggenheim Fellowship and a MacArthur Award.